 How to optimize your content for search intent

 You want to make sure that a landing page fits the search intent of your audience.
 If people search for information, you don’t want to show them a product page.
 At least, not immediately.
 You’d probably scare them away.
 If people want to buy your product, do not bore them with long articles.
 Lead them to your shop.

 It’s crucial to ensure that the content you’re writing fits both the terms people are searching for, as well as the search intent of your audience.
-Make sure your post or page is informational, if people are searching for information.
-But lead people to your sales pages if they are prone to buying one of your products.
+Make sure your post or page is informational, when people are searching for information.
+But lead people to your sales pages if they are looking to buy one of your products.